Updated in 2023

 As you work, give background information on what you are doing.
-This is a strong tactic used by candidates to reduce opportunities for negative language or information.
-The tradeoff is time, but in general 30 second “tidbits” of knowledge usually helps.
+This is strong tactic candidates use to reduce opportunities for negative language or information.
+The tradeoff is time, but in general, 30-second “tidbits” of knowledge usually help.

 Context statements show the recruiter that you know the reasoning behind why you are doing something rather than just doing them.
-How you are interpreted can very much change based on the context that you give.
+How you are interpreted will change based on the context that you give.